AthenZ/athenz/README.md

 ## Background

-Athenz is an open source platform for X.509 certificate based service authentication and fine grained role based access control in dynamic infrastructures.
+Athenz is an open source platform for X.509 certificate based service authentication and fine-grained role based access control in dynamic infrastructures.
 It provides support for the following three major functional areas.

 ### Service Authentication